kunal1729verma/kunal1729verma.github.io/_pages/cv.md

 -----
 * **Semi-classical Monte Carlo simulations of $J_1 − J_2$ model** with [Dr. Sanjeev Kumar](https://web.iisermohali.ac.in/dept/physics/Sanjeev_Kumar.html) (January 2023 - Present) <br> _Master's Thesis, IISER Mohali_
   * The goal of the project is to study if the singlet-dimers of the $J_1 − J_2$ model are the source of quantum fluctuations.
-  * Currently working on an implementation of a Metropolis MCMC algorithm, which includes formation and breaking of “semi-classical” singlet-dimers.
+  * Currently working on an implementation of a Metropolis MCMC algorithm, which includes the formation and breaking of “semi-classical” singlet-dimers.

   [**Thesis Presentation (PRJ502)**](https://kunal1729verma.github.io/files/Kunal_MS18148_PRJ502.pdf): _Quantum phases from semi-classical Monte Carlo_